Skip to main content

 • The employer’s authorized HR contacts can view verification status and flagged issues.

-• Omnivoo support staff can view documents only when providing support, through the audited Supportal system (all access is logged with a required reason).
+• Omnivoo support staff can view documents only when providing support, and that access is logged with a required reason for audit purposes.

 Compliance